opensearch-project/documentation-website/_automating-configurations/security.md

 nav_order: 25
 ---

-# Flow Framework Security
+# Workflow security

-You can use the Security plugin with the Flow Framework plugin in OpenSearch to limit non-admin users to specific actions.
+You can use the Security plugin together with the Flow Framework plugin in OpenSearch to limit non-admin users to specific actions.
 For example, you might want some users to only be able to create, update, or delete workflows, while others may only view workflows.

-All Flow Framework indices are protected as system indices.
-Only a super admin user or an admin user with a TLS certificate can access system indices.
-For more information, see [System indices]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/).
+All Flow Framework indexes are protected as system indexes.
+Only a superadmin user or an admin user with a TLS certificate can access system indexes.
+For more information, see [System indexes]({{site.url}}{{site.baseurl}}/security/configuration/system-indexes/).

-Security for Flow Framework works the same as [security for anomaly detection]({{site.url}}{{site.baseurl}}/monitoring-plugins/ad/security/).
+Security for Flow Framework is set up similarly to [security for anomaly detection]({{site.url}}{{site.baseurl}}/monitoring-plugins/ad/security/).

 ## Basic permissions

-As an admin user, you can use the Security plugin to assign specific permissions to users based on which APIs they need access to.
-For a list of supported APIs, see [Flow Framework API]({{site.url}}{{site.baseurl}}/automating-configurations/api/index/).
+As an admin user, you can use the Security plugin to assign specific permissions to users based on the APIs they need to access.
+For a list of supported Flow Framework APIs, see [Workflow APIs]({{site.url}}{{site.baseurl}}/automating-configurations/api/index/).

 The Security plugin has two built-in roles that cover most Flow Framework use cases: `flow_framework_full_access` and `flow_framework_read_access`.
 For descriptions of each, see [Predefined roles]({{site.url}}{{site.baseurl}}/security/access-control/users-roles#predefined-roles).

-If these roles don't meet your needs, mix and match individual Flow Framework [permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions/) to suit your use case.
+If these roles don't meet your needs, you can assign users individual Flow Framework [permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions/) to suit your use case.
 Each action corresponds to an operation in the REST API.
 For example, the `cluster:admin/opensearch/flow_framework/workflow/search` permission lets you search workflows.

-### A note fine-grained access control
+### A note on fine-grained access control

-To reduce the chances of unintended users viewing metadata that could describe an index, we recommend that administrators enable role-based access control and keep these kinds of design elements in mind when assigning permissions to the intended group of users.
-See [Limit access by backend role](#advanced-limit-access-by-backend-role) for details.
+To reduce the chances of unintended users viewing metadata that describes an index, we recommend that administrators enable role-based access control when assigning permissions to the intended group of users.
+For more information , see [Limit access by backend role](#advanced-limit-access-by-backend-role).

 ## (Advanced) Limit access by backend role

 Use backend roles to configure fine-grained access to individual workflows based on roles.
-For example, users of different departments in an organization can view workflows owned by their own department.
+For example, users in different departments of an organization can view workflows owned by their own department.

 First, make sure your users have the appropriate [backend roles]({{site.url}}{{site.baseurl}}/security/access-control/index/).
-Backend roles usually come from an [LDAP server]({{site.url}}{{site.baseurl}}/security/configuration/ldap/) or [SAML provider]({{site.url}}{{site.baseurl}}/security/configuration/saml/), but if you use the internal user database, you can use the REST API to [add them manually]({{site.url}}{{site.baseurl}}/security/access-control/api#create-user).
+Backend roles usually come from an [LDAP server]({{site.url}}{{site.baseurl}}/security/configuration/ldap/) or [SAML provider]({{site.url}}{{site.baseurl}}/security/configuration/saml/), but if you use an internal user database, you can [create users manually using the API]({{site.url}}{{site.baseurl}}/security/access-control/api#create-user).

 Next, enable the following setting: